LaplaceNet: A Hybrid Graph-Energy Neural Network for Deep Semi-Supervised Classification: Related Work

 In a completely different direction to network predictions, it has been shown from a classical perspective \cite{zhu2003semi} that energy based models such as graphs are well suited to the task of label propagation.
 Therefore, several works \cite{iscen2019label,aviles2019beyond,li2020density} have shown good performance by iteratively feeding the feature representation of a neural network to a graph, performing pseudo-label generation on the graph and then using those labels to train the network.
 However, graphical approaches have yet to show that they can produce state-of-the-art results compared to model based approaches such as \cite{sohn2020fixmatch,xie2019unsupervised}.
-In our work, we present a graphical approach which surpasses the performance of model based approaches, demonstrating that graphical approaches have a lot of promise for practical applications.
+In our work, we present a graphical approach which surpasses the performance of model based approaches, demonstrating that graphical approaches have a lot of promise for practical applications.In Fig.~\ref{fig:comparedmoons}, we display the advantage of graphical pseudo-labels using as a case study, the two moon dataset.
+From that figure, we observe that the graphical approach offers a clear advantage over the network pseudo-label approach.